inko-lang/inko/docs/source/guides/syntax.md

 }
 ```

-Classes default to being private to the module they are defined in.
-To make a
+Classes default to being private.
+To make a class public, use `class pub` like
-class public, use `class pub` like so:
+so:

 ```inko
 class pub Person {